Ada-Audio/audio_wavefiles/README.md

 2. Supported Platforms
 ----------------------

-This Package has been tested on the following compilers / platforms:
+This Package has been tested with following compilers and platforms:

-- GNAT GPL 2015 for Linux
+- GNAT FSF 7, 8, 9 and 10 for Linux;

-The Package is expected to work on Windows and Mac platforms.
+- GNAT Community 2020 for Linux, Windows and macOS.